nwdigitalradio/n7nix/baudrate/README.md

 ###### In Channel 0 section
 ```
 DTMF
-TTOBJ 0 1 WIDE1-1
+TTOBJ 0 APP
 ```
-* Actually do NOT want to send out an APRS packet so have to play with the TTOBJ line.
+* Actually do NOT want to send out the APRS Object packet over Internet to APRS-IS server or the radio.

 ###### In DTMF section